Why study Zoology with Foundation Year at Liverpool John Moores University?

 Excellent facilities and learning resources

-Formal teaching accounts for approximately 15-16 hours of your study time each week; the rest should be spent in private study.
+Formal teaching accounts for approximately 14-18 hours of your study time each week; you will be expected to spend the rest of your time in private study.

 As part of your work-related learning, you have the opportunity to undertake a short (4-6 week) work-based placement or a 12-month placement with a relevant organisation in the UK or abroad.